 Welcome to Hydrology @ ASU

-Our group in the Center for Hydrologic Innovations studies hydrological processes in natural and urban environments.
+Our group in the Center for Hydrologic Innovations studies hydrological processes in natural and urban areas.

-Learn about our innovative research projects, publications, data and modeling products, patents, field sites, and about our group members.
-We are hiring for multiple positions, click below:
+Learn about our research projects, publications, data and modeling products, patents, field sites, and our group members.

 We are part of the School of Sustainable Engineering and the Built Environment and the Global Futures Laboratory.
-We innovate in hydrology and water resources using scientific, engineering, and sustainability principles to achieve social impact.
-Prof. Vivoni is Specialty Area Coordinator and Fulton Professor of Hydrosystems Engineering and Director, Center for Hydrologic Innovations.
+We achieve public impact using scientific, engineering, and sustainability principles.
+Prof. Vivoni is the Fulton Professor of Hydrosystems Engineering and Director, Center for Hydrologic Innovations.

 Newsworthy Notes